MatthiasvB/that-routing-lib/README.md

 ## Gotchas
 - Due to Typescript technicalities, the maximum depth of your URLs is 30ish segments.
 That's because a recursive type has to be used, and the stack-size that TS allows is very limited.
 It's possible that this limit will be increased eventually.
+- On TS versions below 4.5, recursive types are not yet optimized if they are tail recursive.
+Since this library depends on a recursive type, the provided default of `95` for the maximum recursion (leading to those 30ish segments) depth is too large, leading to `TS2589: Type instantiation is excessively deep and possibly infinite` errors.
+If you use the `getParameterExtractor().extract(routesDefinition)` function on these versions, you need to limit the recursion depth to `16` to avoid the error: `getParameterExtractor<16>().extract(routesDefinition)`.
+That also means that the depth of the URLs for which TS will provide support will shrink considerably.

 ## Open issues
 - No support for query params